 - Credit towards the cost of Global Entry or TSA Precheck

-- $200/year Uber & Uber Eats credits – enrollment required
+- Up to $200/year Uber & Uber Eats credits (useable in the US only)

 - Up to $100/year Saks 5th Avenue credits

-- $200/year airline fee credit – enrollment required
+- Up to $200/year in airline fee credits

-- $200/year hotel credit on stays of 2-nights or more (only on prepaid Fine Hotels & Resorts or Hotel Collection bookings)
+- Up to $200/year hotel credit on stays of 2-nights or more (only on prepaid Fine Hotels & Resorts or Hotel Collection bookings)

 - Up to $300/year Equinox credit for eligible memberships

-- $240/year digital entertainment credit (up to $20/month and only valid on spending with Audible, Disney+, The Disney Bundle, ESPN+, Hulu, Peacock, SiriusXM, and The New York Times) – enrollment required.
+- Up to $240/year digital entertainment credit (up to $20/month and only valid on spending with Audible, Disney+, The Disney Bundle, ESPN+, Hulu, Peacock, SiriusXM, and The New York Times)

 - $189/year credit for CLEAR® Plus membership